John P. Hiler

 John Patrick Hiler (born April 24, 1953) is an American politician and businessman who served five terms as a United States representative from Indiana from 1981 to 1991.

 Biography

 Born in Chicago, Illinois, Hiler graduated from La Lumiere School, La Porte, Indiana, 1971.

 He earned a B.A. from Williams College in 1975, and an M.B.A. from University of Chicago Graduate School of Business in 1977.

 He served as a marketing director for a business based in Indiana.

 He later served as a delegate at the White House Conference of Small Business in 1980.
 He also served as a delegate for the Indiana State Republican conventions, from 1978 to 1980.

+In 1978, Hiler ran for the Indiana House of Representatives in the 7th district.
+However, he lost the general election.

 Congress

 Hiler was elected as a Republican to the 97th and to the four succeeding Congresses (January 3, 1981 – January 3, 1991).
 In 1980, he unseated 22-year Democratic incumbent and House Majority Whip John Brademas in a major upset that was driven largely by the national political climate and the Ronald Reagan vs. Jimmy Carter presidential election campaign.
 He was reelected four times in hard-fought campaigns, but was narrowly defeated for reelection to the 102nd Congress in 1990 by one of Brademas' former staffers, Tim Roemer.